Engineering Notes by Oriental Motor

 World K Series Reversible AC Motors

 Reversible motors, by definition, can reverse on the fly and are ideal for start/stop operation.
 A reversible motor is similar to an induction motor but with a friction brake and more balanced windings.
-Due to a friction brake mechanism, its overrun is reduced to approximately 6 revolutions after power is removed (before gearing).
+Due to a friction brake mechanism, its overrun is significantly reduced after power is removed.
 The motor winding is also more balanced to increase its starting torque for start/stop operation.

 Due to the additional heat generated from reversible motors, their recommended duty cycle is only 30 minutes or 50%.
 An example of a reversible motor application is an indexing conveyor that isn't too demanding on throughput or stop accuracy.